US announces sweeping sanctions against Venezuelan President Nicolas Maduro, state-owned oil company

 The U.S. imported less than 500,000 barrels a day of Venezuelan crude and petroleum products in 2017, down from more than 1.2 million barrels a day in 2008, according to the Energy Information Administration.

-Still, Venezuela has consistently been the third- or fourth-largest supplier of crude oil to the United States, and any disruption of imports could be costly for refiners.
+Still, Venezuela consistently has been the third- or fourth-largest supplier of crude oil to the United States, and any disruption of imports could be costly for refiners.
 In 2017, the most recent year that data were available, Venezuela accounted for about 6 percent of U.S. crude imports.

 Monday's move was intended to "hold accountable those responsible for Venezuela's tragic decline," Mnuchin said.
 He vowed that the White House would continue to "support interim President Guaido, the National Assembly, and the Venezuelan people's efforts to restore their democracy."